izzymoriguchi/ud851-Exercises/README.md

   - Learn how to do click handling of list items
     - Create an your own interface ItemClickListener within Adapter
     - In the inner ViewHolder class, implement library View.OnClickListener and trigger to call your own listener method on "onClick" method.

+### Lesson04a-Starting-New-Activities
+  - T04a.01-Exercise-AddNewActivity
+    - Learn how to create a new activity